Aging in Place Challenge program

 For experts by experience

-If you are an older adult or caregiver and you are interested in becoming an expert by experience for the Aging in Place Challenge program, please submit your interest using the button below.
-There will be a number of opportunities that you get involved in to provide your thoughts and opinions.
-This form will help us learn more about you, and how you would like to be involved in the program.
+If you are an older adult or caregiver and would be interested in becoming an expert by experience for the Aging in Place Challenge program, let us know.
+There will be a number of opportunities for you to get involved and provide your thoughts and opinions.

 For collaborators

-There will be ongoing future opportunities for collaborators to get involved in.
-Researchers from the academic, public, not for profit, and private sectors as well as from Indigenous governments and organizations may express their interest in collaborating by emailing us at NRC.AgingInPlace-VieillirChezSoi.CNRC@nrc-cnrc.gc.ca.
-When a potential collaborative opportunity has been identified, an NRC representative will be in contact.
-In the meantime, follow us on social media for updates.
+There will be ongoing opportunities for collaborators to get involved through the healthy aging communities living labs.
+Researchers and other collaborators from academic institutions, industry, not-for-profits, the private sector as well as Indigenous governments and organizations can express their interest in collaborating by sending an email to NRC.AgingInPlace-VieillirChezSoi.CNRC@nrc-cnrc.gc.ca.
+Living labs funding opportunities will be updated with new intake dates as they become available.
+In the meantime, follow the NRC on social media for updates using #NRCChallengeAgingInPlace.

 News